24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 Tax concessions are available to encourage the development of certain industries or sectors of the economy.
 Some examples are:

-- Mining — concessions are available primarily as capital expenditure deductions for the costs of exploration and prospecting; they are also available in relation to some capital expenditure in mining operations and costs of rehabilitating mine sites.
+- Mining — concessions are available primarily as capital expenditure deductions for the costs of exploration and prospecting.
+Concessions are also available in relation to some capital expenditure in mining operations and costs of rehabilitating mine sites.

 - Research and development (R&D) — expenditure on R&D is supported with: